Gbara: Function

 The Gbara was made up of 32 members from around 29 mostly Mandinka clans.
 Members of these clans had aided Sundiata in his overthrow of Soumaoro Kante and were given a voice in the government of a new Manden federation, the Manden Kurufa.
 The descendants of these clans occupied posts in the Gbara, and checked the power of the federal emperor, the Mansa.
 It was presided over by a belen-tigui (or master of ceremonies) who recognized anyone who wanted to speak, including the Mansa.

+The first Gbara decreed that the Emperor comes from the line of Sundiata, while the Princess are mandated to take a wife from the Conde clan.